appany/AppAny.HotChocolate.FluentValidation/docs/examples/input-validators.md

 public delegate ValueTask<ValidationResult?> InputValidator(object argument, CancellationToken cancellationToken);
 ```

-By default all `InputValidator` implementations is here `ValidationDefaults.InputValidators`
+By default all `ValidateInput` implementations is here `ValidationDefaults.InputValidators`

 It is a set of factories with predefined validation scenarios

 ## Writing custom input validator

-Like other parts of this library, you can write your own factory to create `InputValidator`
+Like other parts of this library, you can write your own factory to create `ValidateInput`

 ```cs
 public static InputValidator CreateCustomInputValidator()